uhasker/getting-things-done-in-next-js/src/chapter10/01-setup.md

 └── tsconfig.json
 ```

-You _should absolutely understand each and every one of these files_ if you read the book carefully.
+You _should absolutely understand each and every one of these files_ if you've read the book carefully.

 Just to recap: